sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 Okay, so what assumptions does the one-sample *t*-test make?
-Well, since the *t*-test is basically a *z*-test with the assumption of known standard deviation removed, you shouldn’t be surprised to see that it makes the same assumptions as the *z*-test, minus the one about the known standard deviation.
+Well, since the *t*-test is basically a *z*-test with the assumption of known standard deviation removed, you should not be surprised to see that it makes the same assumptions as the *z*-test, minus the one about the known standard deviation.
 That is

 -  *Normality*.
-We’re still assuming that the population distribution is normal,\ [#]_ and as noted earlier, there are standard tools that you can use to check to see if this assumption is met (section :doc:`Ch11_tTest_08`), and other tests you can do in it’s place if this assumption is violated (section :doc:`Ch11_tTest_09`).
+We are still assuming that the population distribution is normal,\ [#]_ and as noted earlier, there are standard tools that you can use to check to see if this assumption is met (section :doc:`Ch11_tTest_08`), and other tests you can do in it is place if this assumption is violated (section :doc:`Ch11_tTest_09`).

 -  *Independence*.
 Once again, we have to assume that the observations in our